andreasabel/inCode/entry/practical-dependent-types-in-haskell-1.md

 bugs we can address is improperly sized and incompatible matrices.
-If the compiler always made sure we used compatible matrices, we can avoid bugs at compile-time, and we also can get a friendly helper when we write programs (by knowing what works with what, and what we need were)
+If the compiler always made sure we used compatible matrices, we can avoid bugs at compile-time, and we also can get a friendly helper when we write programs (by knowing what works with what, and what we need were, and helping us organize our logic)

 Let’s write a `Weights` type that tells you the size of its output and the input it expects.
 Let’s have, say, a `Weights 10 5` be a set of